FusionAuth/fusionauth-site/site/_posts/2020-05-23-goodbye-google-firebase-auth.md

 {% include _image.liquid src="/assets/img/blogs/fireauth-vs-fusionauth/roles.png" alt="Sample roles for the Pied Piper application." class="img-fluid" figure=false %}

-I ended up creating custom web hooks to setup specific triggers within my applications.
+I ended up creating custom web hooks to set up specific triggers within my applications.
 Even changing the theme styles for my login page and registration page were easier than I thought.
 Seems like anything that I would need to customize was available to be customized.
 And, I have to say that my logo